 How natural are 'natural herbal remedies'?
 A Saudi perspective

-One article on PainSci cites Bogusz 2002: Quackery Red Flags
+One page on PainSci cites Bogusz 2002: Quackery Red Flags

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.